aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 `NEWCELL` that does not effect any cell transformation.
 Instead, `NICE` examines all possible supercells of the currently loaded cell containing a number of cells up to `inice.i` (default: 64).
-For a given integer `n` between 1 and `inice.i`, all supercells with size `n` (i.e. comprising `n` current cells) are examined and the transformation to the "nicest" supercell is reported.
+For a given integer `n` between 1 and `inice.i`, all distinct supercells with size `n` (i.e. comprising `n` current cells) are examined and the transformation to the "nicest" supercell is reported.
 The niceness of a supercell is a number between 0 and 1 determined by the size of the largest sphere it can contain (higher is nicer).
 The nicest supercell possible is cubic and has a niceness of 1.
-In the output of `NEWCELL NICE`, the NEWCELL transformations for all supercells with sizes between 1 and `inice.i` are reported, together with their niceness and the radius of the largest sphere they can contain.
+Supercells related by a symmetry operation of the crystal are the same supercell up to orientation and are considered only once; each supercell is reported in the basis with the largest inscribed sphere.

+For each size, the output of `NEWCELL NICE` gives the radius of the largest sphere the chosen supercell can contain (`rmax`), its niceness, the number of symmetry operations of the crystal that are compatible with the supercell lattice (`nops`), the number of independent atoms (`nindep`) and of displaced structures (`ndisp`) that the finite-difference phonon calculation in `VIBRATIONS CREATE_DISPLACEMENTS` would need in that supercell, and the transformation to use with `NEWCELL` to obtain it.
+A supercell keeps only those operations of the crystal that map the supercell lattice onto itself, and fewer operations means more displaced structures; a nice supercell can therefore be expensive for a phonon calculation.
+If several supercells of the same size are equally nice, the one with the most symmetry operations is chosen.
+The symmetry used is the current symmetry of the crystal (as found when it was loaded, or as modified by `SYM`), so a crystal loaded without symmetry shows six displacements per atom.

+If `MINDISP` is given, the criterion changes: for each size, the supercell with the fewest displaced structures is chosen and, if there are several, the nicest of them.
+This typically selects the supercells that keep the whole point group of the crystal, which for some sizes may be very skewed (for a tetragonal crystal and a prime size `n`, the only such supercell is the 1x1x`n` stack).
+To make the price visible, the table includes an additional column (`rmax0`) with the radius of the nicest supercell of the same size.
+The `NICE` option of `VIBRATIONS CREATE_DISPLACEMENTS` uses the same procedure to choose the supercell for the phonon calculation.

 ## Calculate Atomic Environments (ENVIRON) {#c2-environ}